 Easiest Modern Method from SGN Airport to Ho Chi Minh City

-You can use the Grab App or Uber to hail a car which currently is much cheaper than a taxi and avoids the nonsense that taxi drivers can put you through.
+You can use the Grab App or a rideshare app to hail a car (or motorcycle if you don’t have more than a small backpack) which can be much cheaper than a taxi and avoids the nonsense that taxi drivers can put you through.

 Easiest Traditional Method from SGN Airport to Ho Chi Minh City

-You can get a taxi (which, if you are heading to D1/downtown shouldn’t be more than $8USD – approx 160,000VND).
+You can get a taxi.
 Find an official uniformed representative in the airport or a representative/dispatcher past the taxi lines for Mai Linh or Vina Sun (exit airport and head to the left), and ask them to get you one of their cabs if one isn’t waiting already.
 (If you want, you can write out your address and just show it to the dispatcher who will yell it to the driver and give you a card).
 I find Vina Sun better.

-Transportation from the Hanoi Airport (HAN) to the city
+Getting from Hanoi Airport (HAN) to the city

 Figure around 45 minutes from HAN Airport to downtown Hanoi.